Kanak1125/Pixpal-frontend/README.md

 - **Karan Rai** - For his guidance and thoughtful review of the UI, including font selections and logo design.

-- **The Sarbham team** - For their feedback and suggestions that helped me in the development of this project.
+- **The Sarbham team 💻** - For their feedback and suggestions that helped me in the development of this project.

 ## Features
 Some features of this site includes: